marklchaves/ini-bali/README.md

 # ini bali : this is bali Progressive Web AMP (Story)

-Iya, you read that right. an AMP Story running as a PWA. sick.
+Iya, you read that right.
+An AMP Story running as a PWA.
+Sick.

 "Ini Bali" means "this is Bali".
 AMP means mobile first.
 AMP Story means Snapchat/IG style story.
 PWA means more control over browser caching, **installable**, and can run _offline_ if needed.